programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This lesson will show how to use the YouTube Data Tool to download video comments and metadata, and then how to code in R to sort and clean the comment data, before analyzing with R the videos' comment data for underlying meanings and ideological bent.
 Textual data collected with YouTube Data Tools can be further analyzed manually or computationally in many additional ways.

-For analyzing and visualizing YouTube comment data, this lesson will teach you how to use the R programming language with Wordfish.
+For analyzing and visualizing YouTube comment data, this lesson will teach you how to use Wordfish with the R programming language.
 A text analysis algorithm frequently employed by political scientists, Wordfish can demonstrate one compelling example of how YouTube comment data can be analyzed computationally to understand underlying discursive trends.

 For research purposes, Wordfish is well-suited to identifying, for example, political actors' latent positions from texts that they produce, such as political speeches.
 When Wordfish analysis has been performed on documents whose primary dimension relates to political issues with clear binary oppositions, scholars have successfully shown the results to reflect the Left-Right scale of political ideology.[^5]

 ## Data Collection